SohelMallik/Task-Management-System-Django/README.md

 5. View your task list.
 6. Update existing tasks.
 7. Mark tasks as completed or pending.
-8. Search for tasks.
-9. Delete tasks that are no longer required.
+8. Delete tasks that are no longer required.
-10. Use the Contact page to submit feedback.
+9. Use the Contact page to submit feedback.
-11. Log out securely when finished.
+10. Log out securely when finished.

 ### For Administrators